-These jumpers control whether the card will feed power to the external isdn terminal.
-User should adjust accordingly from the following:
+These jumpers control whether supply power for the external ISDN terminals.
+You should adjust accordingly as follows:

-- ➤ If the port works on TE mode, user MUST set the jumper to OPEN(OFF) - ➤ If this port works on NT mode, and the ISDN terminal requires ISDN power supply, users should set the jumper to CONNECT (ON).
-And also need an accessory named PFM100.
-While ISDN terminal does not require ISDN power supply, users should set the jumper to OPEN (OFF).
+- ➤ If the port works on TE mode, you MUST set the jumper to OPEN(OFF) - There are two aspects when ports work on NT mode.
+If the ISDN terminal has the function of power supply, you should set the jumper to OPEN (OFF); If ISDN terminal isn't self- powered, you should set the jumper to CONNECT (ON).